Define routes for your multiple apps

 all of your apps are served by a single router for the project.

-Each of your apps must have a name
+Each of your apps must have a name that’s unique within the project.

-To define specific routes for one of your apps, use this name
+To define specific routes for one of your apps, use this name.

 There are various ways you can define routes for multiple app projects.